Yuan-paper-project/RBFN-Motion-Primitives/README.md

 1. If you want to create a customized dataset, run `run_dataset_creation.py`.
 The optimal control problem can be adjusted in in `ml_planner.analytic_solution`.

 2. For training a model, use `run_training.py`.
-The different networks are stored in `ml_planner.planner.networks`.
+The different networks are stored in `ml_planner.sampling.networks`.

 3. To run a CommonRoad simulation, use the script `run_cr_simulation.py`.
 The **configurations** for the simulation and the planner can be found in `ml_planner.simulation_interfaces.commonroad_utils.configuration`.